Pulkit0231/Youtube-ChatAI/README.md

 ## Setup

-Backend Server
-1. Navigate to the "server" directory:
+1. Navigate to the "Main" directory:

-    cd server
+    cd Youtube-ChatAI
 2. Install the required npm packages:

      npm install